The PS5 continues to impress with its revolutionary controller, blazing-fast load times and huge library of exclusive games.

 If you don't want to shell out for a load of new games immediately, the PS5 is backward-compatible.
 The console supports almost the entirety of PS4's game library and thanks to the revamped PlayStation Plus service, anyone subscribing to Premium tier can access PS1, PS2, and PS3 (via cloud streaming) games, which could fix this issue.

 Somewhat differently to Microsoft's cross-gen inclusivity, Sony has emphasized that it still believes in generations, stressing the importance of its new-gen exclusives in making the most of the PS5 capabilities.
-In a rather sharp U-turn, though, some PS5 exclusives such as Spider-Man Miles Morales and Horizon Forbidden West were made available for PS4, as well as GT7.
+In a rather sharp U-turn, though, some PS5 exclusives such as Spider-Man: Miles Morales and Horizon Forbidden West were made available for PS4, as well as GT7.

 Of course, there's also the matter of game streaming.
-While Google entered the gaming fray with its Google Stadia game streaming platform (it's now shutting down) along with Amazon's Luna, Microsoft and Sony entered a partnership to share and collaborate on game streaming technologies for the new generation.
+While Google entered the gaming fray with its Google Stadia game streaming platform (it's now shut down) along with Amazon's Luna, Microsoft and Sony entered a partnership to share and collaborate on game streaming technologies for the new generation.
 Exactly how this will play out remains to be seen.

 But Microsoft's Xbox Cloud Gaming streaming service is already out now and is included for free with Xbox Game Pass Ultimate subscriptions.
 This allows Xbox owners to play Xbox Game Pass games on their supported Android and iOS devices, as well as PC and via the console itself.
 EA Play is also now part of Xbox Game Pass Ultimate, which makes the deal even sweeter than before.